HR Record Retention Guidelines for 2026

 Develop a Comprehensive Retention Policy

-Implement a Document Management System
+Use a Document Management System

 Regularly auditing your record retention processes can help you spot any gaps or areas in need of improvement.
-By reviewing these practices periodically, you can ensure that your retention processes remain up to date and effective.
+By reviewing these practices periodically, you can ensure that your retention processes are up to date and effective.

 Stay Informed About Regulatory Changes